 Knowing which cards to keep and which to discard requires a relook at your current lifestyle.
 What are your biggest expenditures?
 Do you have any specific financial goals?
 Do you have an adequate variety of card types?
 All these will help you decide the best collection of cards for you.

-6 steps to prioritising your credit card needs
+6 questions to help you prioritise your credit card needs

 - Are you currently using your credit card to pay off instalments for some big ticket items at 0% interest rate?
 If you are, do note the number of months left on this instalment plan.
 Then consider if the card will still be useful for you once you have completed the payment plan.